Ransomware

 External Exposure

-In over two-thirds of the ransomware cases we investigated, threat actors gained initial access to victim environments through external exposure — a system exposed, whether knowingly or inadvertently, to the public Internet.
+In almost two-thirds of the ransomware cases we investigated, threat actors gained initial access to victim environments through external exposure — a system exposed, whether knowingly or inadvertently, to the public Internet.

 External Exposure